GenAI Tool Features | AI Competency Centre

 Tasks allow you to schedule actions that ChatGPT can do on your behalf (for example, summarise the week’s top news from a page, create a daily French lesson).

 To schedule a task, simply ask ChatGPT in a chat that you want to do this - describe the task and the frequency.
-(Please Note: You must be using the GPT-5 Thinking model to create a Task.)
+(Please note: You must be using the GPT-5.2 Instant model to create a Task.)
 You can schedule one-time or recurring tasks.
 Each task runs automatically based on the schedule you define.
 You can view, edit, or cancel your active tasks from the Tasks page.

 Tasks are currently supported on ChatGPT Web, iOS, Android, and macOS.
 They are not supported on the Windows Desktop app.
 The Schedules page, which is used to view and manage all tasks, is currently available only on ChatGPT Web.